Series Index - Setting Up in the Real World

-The other British National Grids included in our libraries are used to import older data that was created prior to the introduction of OSGB-GPS-2002.
+The other British National Grids included in our libraries are used to import older data that was created prior to the introduction of OSGB-GPS-2002 and OSGB-GPS-2015.

 Some long running infrastructure projects may have particular specifications that overrides this advice.
 Where project specifications for geo-referencing exist always use them to be consistent with other project participants!

-When you open the GCS Library in MicroStation or AECOsim Building Designer you won't find OSGB-GPS-2002.
+When you open the GCS Library in MicroStation or AECOsim Building Designer you may not find either OSGB-GPS-2002 or OSGB-GPS-2015.

-To make it available download OSGB-GPS-2002 Grid Shift File and extract OSTN02.txt to the appropriate location:
+To make them available download OSGB-GPS-2002 Grid Shift File and extract OSTN02.txt or OSGB-GPS-2015 Grid Shift File (CONNECT Editions only) and extract OSTN15.txt to the appropriate location:

 Note: As updating to AECOsim Building Designer SS6 Update 1 is an install over process if you added this file in SS6 it will still be in place after the upgrade.